-In labs solar cell efficiency has exceeded 44-percent but they're not cost feasible yet. for our calculations we use commercially available solar panels which are cost competitive.
+In labs solar cell efficiency has exceeded 47-percent but they’re not cost feasible yet. for our calculations we use commercially available solar panels which are cost competitive.

-The efficiency of 18.5% is commonly available so for the calculations the following (conservative) assumptions have been made:
+The efficiency of 18.5% is commonly available (we’re currently using 23.7% in our SR4 model) so for the calculations the following (conservative) assumptions have been made:

 Sunpower offers a 230 Watt solar panel rated at 18.5% efficiency.
 Its surface area is 13.4 square feet.
 If the entire 32,868.61 square miles of impervious surfaces were covered with solar collection panels, then:

 ((34,079.83mi²) x (5280 ft / mi)²) / (13.4ft²/230W) =

 ((34,079.83 mi²) x (27,878,400 ft² / mi²)) / (13.4ft²/230W) =

 (950,091,132,672 ft²) / (13.4ft²/230W) = 16,307,534,366,758 Watts or over 16.3 Billion Kilowatts

 Considering only the average of 4 hours of peak daylight hours (1460 hours per year) this gives: 16.3 Billion Kilowatts x 1460 hours = 23,798 Billion Kilowatt-hours of electricity.